karansjc1/KoerberAssignment/InventoryService/README.md

 ## Overview

-The **Inventory Service** is a Spring Boot application responsible for managing product inventory batches and their expiry dates[cite: 13, 14].
+The **Inventory Service** is a Spring Boot application responsible for managing product inventory batches and their expiry dates.
 It is designed with the **Factory Design Pattern** to allow for future extensibility of inventory handling logic.

 **Key Features:**

 - **Batch Management:** Tracks multiple batches per product with specific expiry dates.
-- **FEFO Logic:** Retrieves batches sorted by expiry date (First Expiry, First Out).
+- **Retrieval Logic:** Retrieves batches sorted by expiry date.
-- **Factory Pattern:** Decouples business logic execution from the controller to support multiple inventory strategies[cite: 37].
+- **Factory Pattern:** Decouples business logic execution from the controller to support multiple inventory strategies.
 - **Liquibase:** Automated database schema creation and CSV data loading on startup.

 ---